Trump's lawyers say it is impossible for him to post bond covering $454 million civil fraud judgment

 In January, a jury ordered Trump to pay $83.3 million to writer E. Jean Carroll for defaming her after she accused him in 2019 of sexually assaulting her in a Manhattan department store in the 1990s.
 Trump recently posted a bond covering that amount while he appeals.

-That’s on top of the $5 million a jury awarded Carroll in a related trial last year.
+That’s in addition to the $5 million a jury awarded Carroll in a related trial last year.
+Trump has put more than $5.5 million in an escrow account while he appeals that decision.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.